10,000 km

-10,000 km is a Spanish romantic drama film directed by Carlos Marqués-Marcet.
-It film stars Natalia Tena and David Verdaguer as a couple trying to make their relationship work, while one lives in Barcelona and the other in Los Angeles.
+10,000 km is a 2014 Spanish romantic drama film directed by Carlos Marqués-Marcet.
+The film stars Natalia Tena and David Verdaguer as a couple trying to make their relationship work, while one lives in Barcelona and the other in Los Angeles.

-The film had its world premiere on March 10, 2014 at the SXSW film festival and received the Special Jury Recognition for Best Acting Duo.
-The film was released on May 16, 2014 in Spain and on July 10, 2015, in a limited release and through video on demand by Broad Green Pictures in the United States.
+The film had its world premiere on March 10, 2014, at the SXSW film festival and received the Special Jury Recognition for Best Acting Duo.
+The film was released on May 16, 2014, in Spain and on July 10, 2015, in a limited release and through video on demand by Broad Green Pictures in the United States.

 Plot

 10,000 km follows the relationship between Alexandra and Sergi in Barcelona, Spain.
 They struggle to find a balance between their plans of having a baby and Alex's photography career.
 When Alex accepts a one-year residency in Los Angeles, their distance apart tests the bounds of their relationship.
 They attempt to use modern technology to keep their relationship strong, but the physical distance proves more challenging than they could have imagined.